 With the election of Donald Trump, the relationship between these two countries is slowly improving.
 Trump has said, through tweets, that he thinks the two countries can mutually benefit from a growing dialog.

-Phuket already has a well-developed Russian-friendly tourism infrastructure with Russian speaking professionals as well as hotels, restaurants, and real estate agents focused on the unique needs of these buyers.
-Russians in Phuket are basically keen to own a home here.
+Phuket already has a well-developed Russian-friendly tourism infrastructure with Russian-speaking professionals as well as hotels, restaurants, and real estate agents focused on the unique needs of these buyers.
+Russians in Phuket Thailand are basically keen to own a home here.
 Many will buy real estate in Phuket to use for themselves and then rent out when they are not using it.
-There are many Russian speaking real estate agents on the island now to help.
+There are many Russian-speaking real estate agents on the island now to help.
 Some have come from the Pattaya real estate sector.

 Russians are frequent visitors to Thailand now and the demand for real estate in Phuket by Russian buyers is growing.